nwimmer123/prMariaLogistics/README.md

 # Developer Assistance

-Fork and clone and submit oull requests.
-I'll checkj them out, make sure they work and then put them in.
+Fork and clone.
+Picjk an issue/feature.
+Develop and submit pull requests.
+I'll check them out, make sure they work and then put them in.

+I have pretty limited time.
+So ANY additional assistance to get his launched is greatly appreciated!
+The scope of the project is detailed in the readme and there are a bunch of features I need to develop listed in the issues board.

+# What the site will do

 The various workflows in the ad hoc WhatsApp groups include: